tetrapod00/godot-docs/tutorials/animation/creating_movies.rst

 Configuration
 -------------

-In the **Editor > Movie Writer** section of the Project Settings, there are several options you can configure.
-Some of them are only visible after enabling the **Advanced** toggle in the top-right corner of the Project Settings dialog.
+In the :projsection:`Editor > Movie Writer` section of the Project Settings, there are several options you can configure.
+Some of them are only visible after enabling the :btn:`Advanced Settings` toggle in the top-right corner of the Project Settings dialog.

 - **Mix Rate Hz:** The audio mix rate to use in the recorded audio when writing a movie.
 This can be different from the project's mix rate, but this